JJaje31/Target-Trading/README.md

   - View and manage all your investments in one place.
   - Use AI to track your stock’s in real-time market performance.

----

-This app is designed as a portfolio project to showcase my skills in AI integration and app development.
-Future updates will bring full functionality once the necessary backend services are live.